-A veggie hummus wrap seems too easy and so unassuming, but every time I make it for lunch, it hits the spot and I want it again and again (the next day even).
+A veggie hummus vegan wrap seems too easy and so unassuming, but every time I make it for lunch, it hits the spot and I want it again and again (the next day even).

-For whatever reason I’d never thought about a hummus wrap before a trip to Yosemite’s Ahwahnee Hotel many years ago.
+For whatever reason I’d never thought about a vegan wrap before a trip to Yosemite’s Ahwahnee Hotel many years ago.
 I’d enjoyed hummus toast oodles of times, but the thought of switching the bread for a tortilla was beyond my lunchtime imagination apparently.

 So there in the grand dining room, I ordered their vegetarian lunch offering without cheese and with a side of french fries.
 It was the tastiest darn thing… and it’s still one of my favorite make-ahead and last minute lunch ideas.